Cristiano Ronaldo – The Journey That Defines Greatness

-Cristiano Ronaldo’s Transformation to World’s Best Player
+Cristiano Ronaldo’s Transformation into World’s Best Player

 Cristiano Ronaldo enjoyed a spectacular spell at Sporting despite playing just a single season for the first team before switching to the English side, Manchester United in 2003.
-He arrived at Manchester as an 18-years-old star and was handed the iconic No. 7 shirt, which had been won by great players such as Eric Cantona and David Beckham.
+He arrived at Manchester as an 18-year-old star and was handed the iconic No. 7 shirt, which had been won by great players such as Eric Cantona and David Beckham.
 Despite the pressure of emulating those past greats, Cristiano Ronaldo didn’t disappoint.